 For more information on the Community Right to Bid process, please see the Department for Community and Local Government’s non-statutory guidance document at the bottom of the page.

 Our local guidance on the Community Right to Bid, the application form which will need to be filled out in order to register an asset of community value together with the registers of assets of community value and unsuccessful nominations are below and will be kept updated as and when new assets are added or applications are rejected.
+A record is also kept of previous Assets of Community Value which have now been de-listed 5 years after their date of entry in line with the Localism Act.

 If you have any questions about the process, please email firstname.lastname@example.org.